Skip to content

 Type of machine used for computation.
 Determines the pue if not explicitly set.

-If not specified, inferred from Nextflow process.executor:
+If not specified, the value is automatically inferred from the Nextflow process.executor.

 Hardware Power Draw